Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

 HIM 4101.
-Problems in Health Information Management.
+Problems in Health Informatics and Information Management.

 1 Credit Hour.
 1 Lecture Contact Hour.
 0 Lab Contact Hours.